talbii/bench.hpp/README.md

 - Average running time

 If needed, it is possible to save the `bench_stat` object and only print/manipulate those values, using the respective `.<property>()` methods.

+By default clock measurement is done using `std::chrono::steady_clock`.
+This is because this clock guarantees monotonic time, which is especially important when benchmarking fast tasks.
+Previously `std::chrono::high_resolution_clock` was used.
+It is possible to revert to this old behvaiour using `#define BENCH_LEGACY`.

 ### Actual Code Example